Ciantic/thoughts/2022/mastodon-has-identity-problem.md

 Profile URL should contains your profile: your name, profile image url and your public key.
 For example, John Doe has an account with identifier: `https://example.com/john.txt`

-In john.txt it contains something like:
+In john.txt contains the profile:

 ```jsonc
 // Notice: This is an array